potoshk/potos-docs/docs/advance/accounts.md

 Contract accounts also have a 42 character hexadecimal address:

-The contract address is usually given when a contract is deployed to the Universal BCOS Blockchain.
+The contract address is usually given when a contract is deployed to the FISCO BCOS Blockchain.
 It is generated from the creator's address and the number of transactions initiated from that address (the "nonce").

 ## Accout usage